It’s important to know what you don’t know

 What if you don’t have a clue what you don’t know?

 If you find yourself lost in a world of terms you don’t understand like shared hosting, virtual private servers, cloud hosting or colocation, start by performing Google queries for hosting providers and compare multiple sites, including their knowledgebase articles.
-Don’t just acknowledge that they have one, rather read through some of them, and then take it one step further.

 Check the hosting provider’s site for Live Chat